Samantha Crain: Collaborations

-Crain has lent her voice to recordings for Murder By Death, Parker Millsap, Wild Pink, Hamish Hawk, and others.
-She also appeared on Conan with First Aid Kit for their filmed performance of "Stay Gold".
+Crain has lent her voice to recordings for Murder by Death, Parker Millsap, Wild Pink, Hamish Hawk, and others.
+She also appeared on the chat show Conan with First Aid Kit for their filmed performance of "Stay Gold".

 She has toured with the Avett Brothers, Cotton Jones, Langhorne Slim, Neutral Milk Hotel, The Mountain Goats, Murder By Death, Brandi Carlile, Watchhouse, Buffy Sainte-Marie, Amigo the Devil, John Moreland, The Staves, William Elliott Whitmore, Lucy Rose, Josh Ritter, Adrian Edmondson and the Bad Shepherds, First Aid Kit, Ha Ha Tonka, Deer Tick, Smoke Fairies, Thao and the Get Down Stay Down, Sister Suvi, Ingrid Michaelson, Meiko, Racheal Yamagata, Jenny Owen Youngs, Jessica Lea Mayfield, Emma Gatrill, American Aquarium, Erland and the Carnival, Parker Millsap, Broncho, Ali Harter, Beth Bombara, Berry, Ben Weaver, the Everybodyfields, Bombadil, Gregory Alan Isakov, Ninja Gun, and others.

 Crain has self-produced many of her own recordings, but in 2014, produced the debut record of Oklahoma-based country singer-songwriter, Kierston White.
 The album was recorded at Blackwatch Studios in Norman, Oklahoma.
 It is entitled Don't Write Love Songs.
-Also, in 2015, she produced the album Thought of You A God by the Oklahoma-based band, Annie Oakley.
+Also, in 2015, she produced the album Thought of You a God by the Oklahoma-based band, Annie Oakley.
 In 2022, she produced the album, Reservoir, by Kinsey Charles.